tensorflow/tensorflow/tensorflow/contrib/slim/README.md

 How does this work?
-When you create a model variable via TF-Slim's layers or directly via the `slim.model_variable` function, TF-Slim adds the variable to a the `tf.GraphKeys.MODEL_VARIABLES` collection.
+When you create a model variable via TF-Slim's layers or directly via the `slim.model_variable` function, TF-Slim adds the variable to the `tf.GraphKeys.MODEL_VARIABLES` collection.
 What if you have your own custom layers or variable creation routine but still want TF-Slim to manage or be aware of your model variables?
 TF-Slim provides a convenience function for adding the model variable to its collection: